Welcome

 Examples of decorations on the 'forehead' of type C bells

 The lines could be inspired by two characters.
-The remains of a 'Wang' chartacter are in the centre of the picture.
+The remains of a 'Wang' character are in the canter of the picture.
 These are clearly two Chinese characters.

 All text and photographs are copyrighted,